 This treatment provides relief.
 It does not solve the underlying problem.
 The gum flap is still there.
 The infection will likely return.
 Your dentist will almost always recommend extracting the tooth to prevent this.

-If You Have Impaction, Crowding, or a Cyst: The definitive treatment for these problems is tooth extraction.
+If You Have Impaction, Crowding, or a Cyst: The definitive treatment for these problems is a wisdom tooth extraction.
 Removing the tooth is the only way to stop the pain.
 It is the only way to prevent future damage to your bone and other teeth.

 Your Pineville dentist will review your X-rays with you.
 They will explain exactly what is happening in your mouth.
 They will then create a clear treatment plan and answer all your questions.